pkumod/gStore/docs/API.md

 ## Easy Examples

 We provide JAVA and C++ API for gStore now.
 Please refer to example codes in `api/cpp/example` and `api/java/example`.
 To use the two examples to have a try, please ensure that executables have already been generated.
-Otherwise, just type `make` in the root directory of gStore to compile the codes, as well as API.
+Otherwise, just type `make APIexample` in the root directory of gStore to compile the codes, as well as API.

 Next, **start up a gStore server by using `./gserver` command.** It is ok if you know a running usable gStore server and try to connect to it, but notice that **the server ip and port of server and client must be matched.**(you don't need to change any thing if using examples, just by default) Then, you need to compile the example codes in the directory gStore/api/.
-We provide a utility to do this, and you just need to type `make api_example` in the root directory of gStore.
+We provide a utility to do this, and you just need to type `make APIexample` in the root directory of gStore.
 Or you can compile the codes by yourself, in this case please go to gStore/api/cpp/example/ and gStore/api/java/example/, respectively.

 Finally, go to the example directory and run the corresponding executables.
 For C++, just use `./example` command to run it.
 And for Java, use `make run` command or `java -cp ../lib/GstoreJavaAPI.jar:.
 JavaAPIExample` to run it.
 Both the two executables will connect to a specified gStore server and do some load or query operations.
 Be sure that you see the query results in the terminal where you run the examples, otherwise please go to [Frequently Asked Questions](FAQ.md) for help or report it to us.(the report approach is described in [README](../README.md))